 Microflora: [mi´kro-flor″ah] The constellation of microorganisms which are found on or in, or characteristic of, a special location of a host organism or the environment.

 compost Alive with beneficial microorganisms

 Microorganisms play an essential role in composting and soil fertility.
 When added to a garden, the microorganisms consume the waste that plant roots slough off.
 The waste that the microorganisms leave behind is ready fertilizer for the plants.

 There is never a need to add fertilizer to plants nourished with Microflora compost.
 The microorganisms provide nourishment directly to the roots.

-I inoculate my compost piles with EM1 (Effective Microorganisms) and use red wriggler worms and soldier fly larvae for compost that breaks down quickly into a super garden fertilizer.
+Compost is inoculated with EM1 (Effective Microorganisms) .
+Soldier fly larvae and red wriggler worms further devour decomposing matter rapidly, creating a super garden fertilizer.
 It is essentially probiotics for your garden.